Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 What To Buy In August

-We’re all trying to squeeze in more summer fun before school resumes and fall arrives.
+In August we’re all trying to squeeze in more summer fun before school resumes and fall arrives.

 But, the reality is that you have that looooong back to school list.
 If you haven’t started your school shopping, no worries!
 The best deals on binders, backpacks and lunch bags are this month, anyway.